sinkingpoint/workstation/README.md

 In this attribute you can specify arbitrary dconf settings to run.
 I've included an example which sets my nautilus icons to small, but go exploring the dconf tree for more things

+## Profile scripts

+I maintain an internal repo of profile scripts which are run on shell startup.
+This is specified in the `init_profile.rb` file, along with the files in the repo.
+You should change this path or remove the recipe from the run list.